 This is the page to read about the journeys and adventures of our latest group of drivers, some of whom are now finally able to get out on the road…..or nearly!
 The effects of the Corona Virus pandemic have drastically reduced our activities.

 In May only 6 cars were in the hands of our chosen young drivers.
-Now (August) we are moving again as the 1933 Morgan and Alvis TC21 have been handed over to younger drivers….see below!
+By August we were moving again as the 1933 Morgan and Alvis TC21 have been handed over to younger drivers….